 One of the many goals with cognitive behavioral therapy is to replace negative thought patterns with healthier ones.
 The idea behind this practice is to retrain your brain to think in a way that will benefit the feelings and behaviors that will follow.

 CBT can be particularly useful for veterans with PTSD, as it involves reprocessing trauma.
 This helps to fight off avoidance symptoms and addresses the core problems head-on.
 The patient will learn coping strategies to respond to triggers, which will ultimately give them more control over their feelings and behaviors.

 When patients use CBT to practice a healthy mind and body connection, they often find relief in all areas of their life.
 This means that they are less likely to turn to drugs and alcohol to mask the pain.

-Our dedicated staff at Heroes’ Mile consists of professionals and experts who are able to answer your questions about having Post Traumatic Stress Disorder alongside a substance use disorder.
+Our dedicated staff at Heroes’ Mile consists of professionals and experts who are able to answer your questions about having PTSD and substance abuse issues.

 In fact, we are a team of veterans who specifically work to help other veterans.
 We know how challenging it can be to find the right treatment options, and we are here to offer support.

 Remember that you are not in this fight alone.
 For more information about our PTSD and addiction treatment for veterans, you can call our admissions specialists at 888-838-6692, or you can fill out our confidential contact form.
 No matter how you reach out for help, we’ve got your six!